Gift Guide

 What is a good graduation gift under $50?

-An insulated bottle and travel mug set, a quality desk lamp, a cookbook for beginners, or a small set of kitchen basics all land well under $50.
+An insulated bottle and travel tumbler set, a wood desk organizer, a hardcover planner, or a compact tool kit all land well under $50.

 What do new graduates actually need?